EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 <img width="274" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/e1cb97fad08264b548a949286f9870c53cbae18b/Images/X_Glyph.png">
 </p>

 I have nothing remaining of this game but the entry mentioned at the top of this **README** and a partial sprite sheet from a single **MacPaint** document.
 I also don't remember it.
 I'm going to hazard a guess though that it was a networked or two-player version of my shareware game **Glypha**.
+The player's mount (above) is a black version of the mount from the published **Glypha** (so, player 2?).

 ### UnMask: